eastgenomics/eggd_generate_vcf_metadata/README.md

 ## What data are required for this app to run?

-One or more VCF files, will always use the first VCF name for generating metadata from.
+- one or more VCF files, will always use the first VCF name for generating metadata from.
+- assay config JSON file (see below)
+- validate_name (boolean) - controls if to validate sample name structure from vcf

+### Assay config

 ## What does this app output?